 Mandy El-Sayegh (b.
 1985, Selangor, Malaysia) lives and works in London, UK.
-Selected solo exhibitions include: MUTATIONS IN BLUE, WHITE AND RED, Lehmann Maupin, New York; The Mistake Room, Guadalajara, Mexico, (both 2018); Figured Ground: Meshworks, Carl Kostyal, London (2017); Taking Part, Galerie Mihai Nicodim, Bucharest, Romania (2016); this is a sign, Carlos/Ishikawa, London (2016).
+Selected solo exhibitions include: MUTATIONS IN BLUE, WHITE AND RED, Lehmann Maupin, New York; Mandy El-Sayegh: assembled at Tell el Ajjul, The Mistake Room, Guadalajara (both 2018); Figured Ground: Meshworks, Carl Kostyal, London (2017); Taking Part, Galerie Mihai Nicodim, Bucharest (2016); this is a sign, Carlos/Ishikawa, London (2016).
 Selected group exhibitions include: Ecologies of Darkness.
-Building Grouds on Shifting Sand, SAVVY Contemporary, Berlin (2019); Sharjah Biennial 13: Tamawuj, Sharjah, UAE (2017); and Room Services, New York Art Book Fair, MoMA PS1, New York (2016).
-In 2017 El-Sayegh was shortlisted for the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery, London.
+Building Grounds on Shifting Sand, (2019), SAVVY Contemporary, Berlin; Sharjah Biennial 13: Tamawuj, Sharjah (2017); and Room Services, New York Art Book Fair, MoMA PS1, New York (2016).
+In 2017, El-Sayegh was shortlisted for the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery, London.

 Mandy El-Sayegh’s exhibition at Chisenhale Gallery is commissioned and produced by Chisenhale Gallery.